In this post

 The presentation of the Fitbit Surge is very careful, with an impressive looking case.
 On the front you can find a photo of the watch as well as an indication of the three functions that Fitbit wants to give more presence to: GPS reception, pulse sensor and notification reception.

-On the side of the box you can see how it refers to the type of product we are dealing with.
-It is not a watch intended for runners, it is a "super fitness watch", so that's how we should treat it.
+On the side of the case you can see how it refers to the type of product we are dealing with.
+It's not a watch intended for runners, it's a "super fitness watch".
+So that's the way we should treat it.

-The box does not slide or pull out, it opens.
-As you can see, the presentation is very well cared for and I am sure that the box is worth a "pasta".
-And this is a decaffeinated version, because as it is a press unit, it seems that the box is not complete.
-In this internal part, the final products have a motivating text that the received unit does not have.
+The box neither slides nor pulls out, it opens.
+As you can see the presentation is very neat and I'm sure the box is worth "a lot of money".
+And this is a decaffeinated version, since it is a press unit, it seems that the box is not complete.
+In this internal part the definitive products have a motivational text that does not have the unit received.

 But let's stop admiring the packaging and let's get the contents out because in the end that's what matters, and the box will go in a drawer at best.